 The rms value for both missions Jason 3 and Sentinel 3B is very similar.
-This value is lower for the last two missions than for the overall period, indicating a better estimation of the LWL for the current missions.
-Concerning the bias, it's a point of system reference for the measurement.
-We are therefore more interested in the variability (Appendix A) and the correlation indicated by the Pearson coefficient.
+This value is lower for the last two missions than for the overall period, indicating a better estimation of the LWL for the current missions

 2.4.2.
 Comparison to Hidricos Argentina